Alopez844/Weather-app/README.md

 # Weather-app
 # User Story
-AS a traveler
+AS A traveler
-I WANR to see the weather outlook for muiltple cities SO THAT I can plan a trip
+I WANT to see the weather outlook for muiltple cities SO THAT I can plan a trip

 # Description